JuHaNi654/cms/README.md

 ## CMS
-Project where trying to learn and create wordpress styled back-end in go, where webpages is created in some kind of editor and pages are managed in server side rendering
+Project where trying to learn and create wordpress or typical cms styled back-end in go, where webpages is created in some kind of editor and pages are managed in server side rendering